joomengine/jcb-documentation/075-Expand-Custom-Field-Type-Beyond-The-Default.md

 * Always add an `@` in your field name to ensure JCB recognizes it as custom.
 * You can start by duplicating the **default Custom Field**, renaming it, and expanding from there.
-* Never edit Joomla’s core `/libraries/joomla/form/fields` directly.
+* Never edit Joomla's core `/libraries/joomla/form/fields` directly.
 * JCB will safely generate new PHP field files under your component during compilation.

 ---